How To Create To-Do Lists In WordPress

 - Administrators: Manage Options

-Note: When working with the Master list type make sure that you only permit non-administrators to view and complete items, otherwise they will have the ability to edit the Master list.
+Note: When using the Master list type make sure that you only authorize non-administrators to view and complete items, otherwise they will have the ability to edit the Master list itself.

-Let’s review the settings for the User Permissions section:
+Let’s go through the settings for the User Permissions section:

 View To-Do List

-This setting permits the selected capability to view items in the dashboard widget and on the To-Do List page under the ‘Tools’ section.
+This setting enables the chosen capability to view to-do items in the dashboard widget and on the To-Do List page under the ‘Tools’ section.

 Complete To-Do Item Capability

-This setting permits the chosen capability to mark items as completed or not completed.
+Here you can enable the chosen capability to mark to-do items as completed or uncompleted.

 Add To-Do Item Capability

-This option permits the chosen capability to add new items.
+This enables the chosen capability to add new items.

 Edit To-Do Item Capability